Overhead/AndroidLTU/README.md

 A guide on how to move forward on this can be found here. http://developer.android.com/google/gcm/gs.html

+####Important
+To make the application work you have to ensure that Google Play Services are downloaded and linked to the ProjectApp as a library.
+How to do this can be found [HERE](http://developer.android.com/google/play-services/setup.html).

 ###Variables that has to be set:
 Then when GCM is set up, you need to apply the Project_ID and Auth_Key variables in the different apps.